learn-co-curriculum/phrg-rspec-intro/README.md

 expectation_object.to(matcher)
 ```

 You can see we have a object being created with the `expect` method.
 This takes a value, and lets us then make expectations on the value it contains.
 Next we define a matcher.
-The matcher is sent to the expectation object via the `to` method, and the expectation object then check if the matcher holds true.
-If it does, the expectation passes, if it does not, the test will fail.
+The matcher is sent to the `expectation_object` via the `to` method, and the `expectation_object` checks if the matcher holds true.
+If it does, the expectation passes.
+If it doesn't, the test fails.
 You can read more about the built in [expectation and matching library of RSpec here](https://relishapp.com/rspec/rspec-expectations/docs).

 ## File Naming Conventions

 It is best to end a spec file with `_spec.rb`, and to place it under the `spec` directory.
 This will make RSpec, and tools we use to develop, identify it, and make running it easier.
 There are some other conventions related to naming and location that are good to keep in mind.
 If the above `Person` was a file in a Ruby Gem type project and lived under `lib/gem_name/person.rb` folder, a good place to put this `Person` spec would be `spec/person_spec.rb`.
 If this was a Rails app, and the `Person` was a file that lived in `app/modles/person.rb`, a good place for this file would be `spec/modles/person_spec.rb`.

 ## RSpec Output